Photos (Apple): Sharing

 iCloud Photo Sharing allows sharing photos with others.
 Others can view, like or comment existing shared photos or contribute new photos to the shared album.
 Other ways of sharing includes e-mail, social platform that integrates through iOS Extensions, or Apple's peer-to-peer AirDrop technology.

 Criticism

 Critics noted the loss of functionality in Photos as compared to its predecessors.
 For example, images could no longer be ordered as Events but were either automatically ordered chronologically into Moments or had to be put into albums.
-The latter did not allow for automatic sorting and it was necessary to configure Smart albums with customized user-defined rules to do so.
+The latter did not allow for automatic sorting and it was necessary to configure Smart Albums with customized user-defined rules to do so.
 Customers who had been using the Aperture application, abandoned by Apple on the release of Photos, were particularly angry about loss of professional-standard functionality.
-Apple customers who upgraded to OS X10.11 El Capitan, which was launched in 2015, found that if they had not first obtained the most recent version of iPhoto before upgrading, they were locked out of the application without warning.
+Apple customers who upgraded to OS X 10.11 El Capitan, which was launched in 2015, found that if they had not first obtained the most recent version of iPhoto before upgrading, they were locked out of the application without warning.
 Since iPhoto had been removed from the Mac App Store, they had no alternative but to use Photos.